United States non-interventionism: Isolationism between the World Wars

 The United States acted independently to become a major player in the 1920s in international negotiations and treaties.
 The Harding Administration achieved naval disarmament among the major powers through the Washington Naval Conference in 1921–22.
 The Dawes Plan refinanced war debts and helped restore prosperity to Germany.
-In August 1928, fifteen nations signed the Kellogg–Briand Pact, brainchild of American Secretary of State Frank Kellogg and French Foreign Minister Aristide Briand.
+In August 1928, fifteen nations signed the Kellogg–Briand Pact, brainchild of American secretary of state Frank Kellogg and French Foreign Minister Aristide Briand.
 This pact that was said to have outlawed war and showed the United States commitment to international peace had its semantic flaws.

 For example, it did not hold the United States to the conditions of any existing treaties, it still allowed European nations the right to self-defense, and it stated that if one nation broke the Pact, it would be up to the other signatories to enforce it.
 Briand had sent a message on 6 April 1927 to mark the 10th anniversary of the American declaration of war on Germany in 1917 proposing that France and the United States sign a non-aggression pact.

-Briand was attempting to create a Franco-American alliance to counter Germany as Briand envisioned turning the negotiations for the non-aggression pact into an some sort of an alliance.
+Briand was attempting to create a Franco-American alliance to counter Germany as Briand envisioned turning the negotiations for the non-aggression pact into some sort of alliance.
 Kellogg had no interest in an alliance with France, and countered with a vague offer for a treaty to ban all war.
 The Kellogg–Briand Pact was more of a sign of good intentions on the part of the US, rather than a legitimate step towards the sustenance of world peace.

 Another reason for isolationism was the belief that the Treaty of Versailles was too harsh towards Germany and the question of war debts to the United States.
-American public opinion was especially hostile towards France, which was depicted in the words of the Republican Senator Reed Smoot who in August 1930 called France a greedy "Shylock" intent upon taking the last "pound of flesh" from Germany via reparations while refusing to pay its war debts to the United States.
-In the early 1930s, French diplomats at the embassy in Washington stated that the image of France was at an all-time low in the United States with American public opinion being especially incensed by France's decision to default on its war debts on 15 December 1932.
+American public opinion was especially hostile towards France, which was depicted in the words of the Republican senator Reed Smoot who in August 1930 called France a greedy "Shylock" intent upon taking the last "pound of flesh" from Germany via reparations while refusing to pay its war debts to the United States.

+In the early 1930s, French diplomats at the embassy in Washington stated that the image of France was at an all-time low in the United States, with American public opinion being especially incensed by France's decision to default on its war debts on 15 December 1932.
 French diplomats throughout the interwar period complained that the German embassy and consulates in the United States waged a slick, well funded propaganda campaign designed to persuade the Americans that the Treaty of Versailles was a monstrous, unjust peace treaty while the French embassy and consulates did nothing equivalent to make the case for France.
 The effect of German propaganda tended to persuade many Americans it had been a huge mistake to have declared war on Germany in 1917 and it would be wrong for the United States to go to war to maintain the international order created by the Treaty of Versailles.